Tuesday, January 25, 2022

 This is is what it is to flourish.
 Thankfully, our self happens to be something that we also have pragmatic access to.
 By exploring and experimenting with your possibilities, you come to learn your own capacities, abilities, and perhaps most importantly, your limits.
 Know yourself and you will know what you should do.
 Know yourself and you will know how to live a good life—at least for you.

-Note: A friend of mine pointed out that this lines up somewhat with the distinction and associated fallacies that conflate ensemble and time probability, where ensemble probability is the probability of some outcome for one person in a group after one trial and time probability is the probability an individual will reach some outcome over time.
+N.B.
+A friend of mine pointed out that this lines up somewhat with the distinction and associated fallacies that conflate ensemble and time probability, where ensemble probability is the probability of some outcome for one person in a group after one trial and time probability is the probability an individual will reach some outcome over time.
 Ergodicity tells us that repeated exposures to ruinous risk will eventually exhaust the state space—and will ruin us.
 One who naively keeps playing Russian roulette after their first win is taking their ensemble probability rather than their time probability.
 Interestingly this is a special case of the distinction I am making, not the other way round.
 If you knew enough about your objective chance of winning over time (your time probability) and that you would necessarily lead yourself to ruin, you wouldn't have kept playing!

 No comments: